juv/kube-autorollout/README.md

   be seen as a more vendor-neutral, interoperable standard of the [Docker Registry HTTP API v2](https://github.com/distribution/distribution/blob/5cb406d511b7b9163bff9b6439072e4892e5ae3b/docs/spec/api.md)
 - **Label-based selection**: Uses Kubernetes labels to selectively monitor deployments
+- **GitOps compatiblity**: Compatible to GitOps tools like ArgoCD and FluxCD
-- **Multiple OCI registry support**: Supports multiple container registries in a single instance of kube-autorollout.
+- **OCI registry support**: Supports multiple container registries in a single instance of kube-autorollout.
   Including Docker Hub (docker.io, registry-1.docker.io), GitHub Container Registry (ghcr.io), JFrog Artifactory, and custom registries as long as they implement the OCI Distribution Specification
-- **GitOps compatiblity**: Compatible to GitOps tools like ArgoCD and FluxCD
 - **JFrog Artifactory compatiblity**: Special handling for JFrog Artifactory with a configuration of the [repository path method for docker](https://jfrog.com/help/r/jfrog-artifactory-documentation/the-repository-path-method-for-docker)